-So you’re a pretty decent ice skater who loves shaving ice when the winter season rolls around.
-And you have learned the T-stop/parallel stop and can use it as easily as you do breathing.
-You recently started rollerblading and are now wondering whether your stopping skills on the ice fully translate to inline skating.
-You’re asking: Can you hockey stop on inline skates?
+You’re a pretty decent ice hockey skater and love shaving ice when the winter season rolls around.
+And you can hockey stop on your hockey ice skates as easily as you breathe.
+You recently started rollerblading and are wondering whether your stopping skills on the ice fully translate to inline skating.
+This guide describes the steps involved when doing hockey stops on inline skates.

-Can You Do the Hockey Stop On Rollerblades?
+Can You Hockey Stop On In Line Skates?

 How to Hockey Stop on Rollerblades Video

 Is Hockey Stopping on Rollerblades Easier on Wet Surfaces?

 No, it’s not.
 It took me quite a while to learn how to hockey stop on inline skates.
 At some point, I thought practicing this stopping trick on a wet surface would be somewhat easier.
 I mean, doesn’t wet asphalt or concrete have the same slidey qualities as an icy surface?